wp-plugins/events-manager/readme.txt

 `<?php dbem_rss_link(justurl) ?>`
 Prints a the link to the events RSS.
 If you set the optional `justurl` property to `true`, the function only prints the RSS URL.

+= Conditional template tags =

+These tags return true or false, and are useful to structure your themes.

+`<?php dbem_are_events_available(scope) ?>`
+Returns true if events are available in `scope`.
+The default value of `scope` is future.

 `<?php dbem_is_events_page() ?>`
-Conditional tag.
 Returns true if the page loaded corresponds to the events page.

 `<?php dbem_is_single_event_page() ?>`
-Conditional tag.
 Returns true if the page loaded corresponds to a single event page.

 `<?php dbem_is_multiple_events_page() ?>`
-Conditional tag.
 Returns true if the page loaded corresponds the multiple events page.

 == Formatting the events ==